 Cheryl has spoken at many conferences including KubeCon + CloudNativeCon and Red Hat Summit.
 See oicheryl.com for past talks, podcasts and articles.

-Sachiko Muto is the Chief Executive Officer of OFE with the overall responsibility for developing and communicating OFE’s external strategies and policies in partnership with its members and partners.
-She originally joined OFE in 2007 and served for several years as Director with responsibility for government relations.
-She returned with her family to Brussels after spending five years in California to take on the role of CEO when Graham Taylor retired in 2016.
+Sachiko Muto is Chairman and former Chief Executive Officer of OFE.
+She is also a senior research fellow at RISE Research Institutes of Sweden.
 Prior to OFE, Sachiko worked for several years in public affairs, first in London and then in Brussels.
-With degrees in Political Science from the University of Toronto and the London School of Economics, she has been a guest researcher at UC Berkeley and is currently continuing her research at TU Delft where she takes an interest in the social and political implications of technological change.
-She is a regular speaker at international conferences and has published on the topic of ICT standards and the environment.
+With degrees in Political Science from the University of Toronto and the London School of Economics, she has been a guest researcher at UC Berkeley and at TU Delft.
+She is a regular speaker at international conferences and has published on the topic of regulation and ICT standards.